-Rupees 8-4-9 per seed cottah.
+Rupecs 8-4-9 per seed cottah.
 No one scale of assessment however lasted for any time.
-Changes or on the occurrence of any pressing emergency.
+Changes were made according to the fancy of each renter, or on the occurrence of any pressing emergency.

-27. English System.- When the country came under British rule in 1801, the first Collector endeavoured to impress on the ryots "a sense of the moderation and justice of the "Company, and of the stability of their Government, by advances to the extent that might be
+27. English System .- When the country came under British rule in 1801, the first Collector endeavoured to impress on the ryots "a sense of the moderation and justice of the "Company, and of the stability of their Government, by advances to the extent that might be

-A straw tax, channel merah, desneaval or black mail to the Poligars, Curnum's russoom, &c, continued for some time, and were abolished at a much later period, "actually required for the repair of the tanks "and water-courses that had been falling unin-"terruptedly into decay since the extinction of
+A straw tax, channel merah, desacaval or black mail to the Poligars, Curnum's russoom, &c , continued for some time, and were abolished at a much later period.

+"actually required for the repair of the tanks "and water-courses that had been falling unin-"terruptedly into decay since the extinction of